 South African native Shaun Tomson will also join them on stage for the Q&A. A World Surfing champion, Tomson has been described as one of the greatest surfers of all time (Surfing Magazine 2004) and one of the most influential surfers of the century (Surfer Magazine 1999).

 Rod Torr founded Kommetjie Surf in South Africa in 2007, and is passionate about the environment, the ocean and the pursuit of big waves.
 A lifetime surfer and long time friend of Rick Wall, he was an integral part in seeking funding and assisting with the production of the film.

 Opening for SATORI will be a 30-minute documentary by filmmaker Graham Nash, and produced for Vans.
 In 2017, pro surfers Patrick, Dane and Tanner Gudauskas, and Michael February, hosted a surfboard drive to benefit the Waves for Change organization in Cape Town, South Africa.
 CAN’T STEAL OUR VIBE follows their journey to provide surfboards and a positive outlet to disadvantaged youngsters to help overcome the adversities of poverty, violence and abuse.
-Filmmaker Graham Nash will attend.
-Local surfers and businesses will have an opportunity to participate in a surf board drive with more details to come soon.
+Filmmaker Graham Nash will attend, along with pro surfer Dane Gudauskas.